 Designer Bandage Dresses

 Hervé Léger is known in fashion circles as “the king of cling.” because of his passion for tight-fitting dresses.
-In 2009 the label was relaunched under new designer Max Azria, responsible for the sexy styles seen on the spring 2014 runways.

 Other designers who favor the bandage dress include Christopher Kane, Proenza Schouler, Preen and two of Michelle Obama’s favorite designers Thakoon and Narsico Rodriquez.
 Find examples of bandage dresses at online designer shopping site, Net-a-Porter, such as Thakoon’s figure-hugging black and white party dress and Hervé Léger's off-the-shoulder bandage dress, in a similar style to Kate Winslet’s.